-Children benefit from the cohesive staff team who are enthusiastic and clearly committed to self-evaluation and improvement of their practice.
+Children benefit from the staff team who are committed to self-evaluation and improvement of their practice.
 They share a clear understanding of good early years practice through a comprehensive induction process.
 Polices and procedures are used to promote the welfare, care and learning of children that contributes to their well-being.
-However, attendance registers do not reflect the hours that children attend.
 There is an appraisal system in place to identify staff training needs and ensure the policies and procedures are consistently applied.
 They make good use of observations and assessments to monitor children's progress and identify gaps in the provision.

-Leadership and management of the nursery is good.
-The cohesive staff team are enthusiastic and clearly committed to self-evaluation and improvement of their practice.
-Children benefit as staff regularly access further training.
+Leadership and management of the nursery are good.
+The cohesive staff team are enthusiastic and take advantage of training opportunities to improve their practice.
 This commitment to improvement ensures the continuing development of the educational provision.
 Overall, the provision meets the needs of the range of the children for whom it provides.